About entry requirements

 When the University makes a Conditional Offer to an applicant, the conditions must be met at the first publication of results.

 Different practices exist in each country, whereby exam papers may be re-marked and/or appeals submitted by students (or their schools on their behalf).

 The University will consider each situation individually, but is under no obligation to accept re-marked papers or appeals.
 Priority will be given to applicants who meet their conditions without re-marks / appeals, with the latter categories only being accepted should there be sufficient places left on the course applied for.
 Under no circumstances will an appeal or re-mark be considered after 31 August.

 Changes to entry requirements or admissions policies

-The University never changes Entrance Requirements, or Admissions Policies during an 'Admissions Cycle', which runs from October to September each year.
+The University never changes Entrance Requirements, or Admissions Policies during an 'Admissions Cycle'.

 There may, however, be changes between one year of entry and another.
 We endeavour to finalise all of our entry requirements on our website by early summer for admission to the University in September of the following year.
 This approach is designed to ensure applicants are aware of our entry requirements prior to selecting subjects in their final year at school (or college).
 Some changes may take place during the summer/early autumn, but all will be completed by the end of September in the year preceding entry.